-Finally, we decided they couldn’t be on a busy road.
+Finally, we decided the cabin couldn’t be on a busy road.
 Who wants to hear traffic at night when you are in the middle of a wilderness getaway?

 So, does that leave any options for Fran and his buddies?
 Fortunately, yes.
 But not as many as you might think.
 We’ll start with the ones that best fit his request.

 First up, three great drive-to places we’ve actually visited, which offer excellent trail options and warm and cozy cabins with either a fireplace or woodstove.